ScilifelabDataCentre/Publications/README.md

   e.g. research group, facility or some other classification.

 - There are curator accounts for editing the publication entries.
+  Currently, only the admins can create curator accounts;
+   it is not possible to register for one.

 - Curators can fetch publications or add manually.